In this article, you will learn

 - Activate the tab Variable Data [1].

-- Open the VDP Editor by clicking the VDP Editor [2] button.
-Optionally, you can upload the desired control file beforehand by clicking Add CSV File [3] in the tab.
-If you do not do this in advance, you can still add, delete, or replace a CSV file at any time directly within the VDP Editor.
+- Open the VDP Editor by clicking the button VDP Editor [2].
+Optionally, you can upload the desired control file in advance by clicking the button Add CSV File [3] in the tab.
+If you skip this step, you can still add, delete, or replace a CSV file at any time within the VDP Editor.

-- The VDP Editor will then open in the browser.
-Please note that for larger images, loading may take some time, as all required resources must be processed first.
+- The VDP Editor will then open.
+Please note that this may take a moment for larger images, as all required resources must be loaded first.

 Figure 2: The default view of the VDP Editor in the browser